nayanaiyer/Fin-LLM/README.md

-# FinRobot: Financial AI Agents for Automated Equity Research
+# FinRobot: Financial AI Agents

 This repository contains two notebooks built on top of **FinRobot**, an open-source multi-agent framework for automating financial analysis and equity research using LLMs.